EricaLinaG/Emacsn/README.md

 A configuration entry for a doom.d configuration is shown here.
 This works reasonably well.
+This configuration has a nice dashboard which clearly shows what it is.

-The (doom/reload) is run twice, the first run seems to set things up.
+For these types of configuration the (doom/reload) is run twice, the first run seems to set things up.
 The second installs and compiles everything.
 Missing package Errors happen on the second doom/reload, but restarting doom/reload restarts the process and often works.

 Problems mostly seem to come down to doom sync and doom/reload and that the packages load in the background over time.
 So sometimes